-Refer to the Oregon Associate of Arts Transfer Degree information in the Degrees, Diplomas, Certificates, and Transfer Information section of this catalog beginning on Page 27.
+Refer to the Oregon Associate of Arts Transfer Degree information in the Degrees, Diplomas, Certificates, and Transfer Information section of this catalog beginning on Page 25.

-Term

-First Year 1 2 3

-WR121, WR122 and/or WR123 English Composition (PSU recom- -

-mends WR123) 3 3 (3)

-Arts and Letters or Humanities courses 3 3 3

-Mathematics or Science courses 4 4 4

-Foreign Language sequence (French, German, Japanese, Russian, or Span- ,

-ish) Social Science (PSU recommends history and geography classes of countries in which the language is spo- 4 4 4

-ken) 3 3 3

-HPE295 Health and Fitness for Life or elective 3

-Second Year 4 5 6

-Foreign language sequence (second

-year) 4 4 4

-Social Science Arts and Letters or Humanities(SOSC 3 3 3

-recommends SP115 Introduction to

-Intercultural Communication) 3 3 3

-Science 4 4 4

-Electives (OSU requires a second-year foreign language sequence in addition to the one chosen for the major.
-SOSC requires CS101 Intro-

-duction to Microcomputers) 3 3 3

-4m
+Term First Year 1 2 3 WR121, WR122 and/or WR123 English Composition (PSU recommends WR122 and 123) Arts and Letters or Humanities courses Mathematics or Science courses 3 3 4 3 3 4 (3) 3 4 Foreign Language sequence (French, German, Japanese, Russian, or Spanish) Social Science (PSU recommends history and geography classes of countries in which the lan- 4 4 4 guage is spoken; UO recommends history; SOSC requires 12 credits of relevant course work in art history, geography, history, political science, anthropology, sociology) HPE295 Health and Fitness for Life or elective 3 3 3 3 Second Year 4 5 6 Foreign language sequence (second year) Social Science Arts and Letters or Humanities(SOSC recommends SP115 Introduction to Intercultural Communication; 4 3 4 3 4 UO recommends literature, philosophy) Science Electives (OSU requires a second-year foreign lan- 3 4 3 4 3 4 guage sequence in addition to the one chosen for the major, SOSC requires CS101 Introduction to Microcomputer.)
+3 3 3